3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 compress it and take only 16kB.
 GRUB's part is essential here.
 First, it must read coreboot binary file layout.
 Second, it must decompress LZ, so it is prepared to be measured with DRTM.
-And that is exactly what we have introduced in this TrenchBoot project release!
+And that is exactly what we have introduced in this TrenchBoot project release.
 Now, GRUB have features to read SPI flash coreboot image and decompress any LZMA-compressed components.

 ### GRUB features verification